Thursday, July 7, 2016

 Catholics 'have faith' that their religion is the true one, and few have any money under their pillow on which to base that belief.
 The Catholic Church claims it was started by Jesus, and their adherents wouldn't dare dispute that.

-If the Catholic Church were started by Jesus, wouldn’t they still be teaching what Jesus taught?
+If the Catholic Church were started by Jesus, wouldn’t they be teaching what Jesus taught?
 Let's compare:

 • Jesus taught, ‘The meek shall inherit the earth.’
 (Matthew 5: 5) [The Church teaches that the meek will inherit heaven.]